Sharpham: Governance

+For local government purposes, since 1 April 2023, the parish comes under the unitary authority of Somerset Council.
+Prior to this, it was part of the non-metropolitan district of Mendip (established under the Local Government Act 1972).
+It was part of Wells Rural District before 1974.

-It is also part of the Wells county constituency represented in the House of Commons of the Parliament of the United Kingdom.
-It elects one Member of Parliament (MP) by the first past the post system of election.
+It is also part of the Wells and Mendip Hills constituency represented in the House of Commons of the Parliament of the United Kingdom.
+It elects one member of parliament (MP) by the first past the post system of election.

 Sharpham Park estate

-Sharpham Park is a 300 acre historic park dates back to the Bronze Age.
+Sharpham Park is a 300 acre historic park with evidence of use dating back to the Bronze Age.
 The first known reference is a grant by King Edwy to the then Aethelwold in 957.
 In 1191 Sharpham Park was conferred by the soon-to-be King John I to the Abbots of Glastonbury, who remained in possession of the park and house until the dissolution of the monasteries in 1539.
-From 1539 to 1707 the park was owned by the Duke of Somerset, Sir Edward Seymour, brother of Queen Jane; the Thynne family of Longleat, and the family of Sir Henry Gould.
-Edward Dyer was born here in 1543.
+From 1539 to 1707 the park was owned by the Duke of Somerset, Sir Edward Seymour, brother of Queen Jane; the Thynne family of Longleat; and the family of Sir Henry Gould.
 The house is now a private residence and Grade II* listed building.
-It was the birthplace of Sir Edward Dyer (died 1607) an Elizabethan poet and courtier, the writer Henry Fielding (1707–54), and the cleric William Gould.
+It was the birthplace of Sir Edward Dyer (1543–1607) an Elizabethan poet and courtier, the writer Henry Fielding (1707–54), and the cleric William Gould (1715–1799).
 Also home to the Laver family, one of the largest cattle dealers in the west country in the nineteenth century.

 The Sharpham Park estate is now owned by Roger Saul, founder of the Mulberry fashion company, and produces organic foods specialising in spelt (an ancient cereal grain).
 A restoration project is underway, partly funded by the "Countryside Stewardship" scheme from DEFRA.
 It involves restoring, preserving and maintaining archaeological and historic features including a Bronze Age trackway and a duck decoy pond that is a Scheduled Ancient Monument.
 This will allow the reintroduction of red deer (Cervus elaphus) along with other rare breeds of sheep and cattle.